Dangabit/MugTogether/README.md

 [List of functions]
 As per tradition for a profiling and authentication system, the following functions are implemented:
-Sign up
+- Sign up:
 Users are able to create an account for the app, with a custom username.
 Only NUS emails are allowed and an email verification will be sent to verify the user.
-Login
+- Login:
 Users are able to log into the app to use the features within.
 Users must be verified before being allowed to enter.
-Forget password
+- Forget password:
 Users are able to reset their password if he/she were to forget.
 An email will be sent to the user to guide them through the password resetting procedure.
-View profile
+- View profile:
 Users are able to view their profile details.
-Edit profile
+- Edit profile:
 Users are able to edit their username or change their password, but cannot change their NUS email.
 Upon changing any details, users are required to reverify themselves with their old password.
-Public profile
+- Public profile:
 Users can view some public details about each other via a discussion room in the QnA forum.

 [Implementation]